Dreierschnapsen: Flecken (or Spritzen, Schießen)

 If the defenders believe that the declarer will lose the game, they can call "double!"
 This is known as spritzen or, regionally, also as flecken, schießen or kontern.
 The contract is then worth double the points.
 With the announcement Retour or Kontra or Zruckgspritzt the soloist may double it again, if he is nevertheless sure that they can win the game.
 This can be responded to again with the declaration Re or nuamoi zruckgspritzt, whereupon a win would bring eight times the actual number of points - but this kind of thing does not happen very often.
 Every contract can be gefleckt, both normal ones as well as special contracts.

 If the team that is leading could reach zero, their opponents will often call "auf Stand", regardless of the quality of their own hands.
 They do this because doubling makes no difference if the team loses, but if they are lucky it may increase their chances of winning.

 Regional variants

 The following contracts are regional variants, so it is sensible to establish at the outset if these are allowed.

 Assenbettler (Zehnerloch)

 As in Bettler the aim of Assenbettler (regionally Zehnerloch), is not to take any tricks, all suits having the same value.
 As in all other contracts, it is compulsory to follow suit and win the trick if possible.
-The Ace/Deuce becomes the lowest card, so that the sequence is: 10, King, Ober, Unter, Ace/Deuce.
+The Ace/Deuce becomes the lowest card, so that the sequence is: 10, King, Queen, Jack, Ace.
 The winner scores five points.